vmware/terraform-provider-vra/website/docs/r/vra_machine.html.markdown

 ## Argument Reference
 * `boot_config` - (Optional)  Machine boot config that will be passed to the instance that can be used to perform common automated configuration tasks and even run scripts after the instance starts.

+    * `content` - A valid cloud config data in json-escaped yaml syntax.

 * `custom_properties` - (Optional) Additional properties that may be used to extend the base resource.

 * `deployment_id` - (Optional) Describes machine within the scope of your organization and is not propagated to the cloud.